dagtann/pecs/nbk/master_nbk.md

 2. PEC voting percentages continue to boost turnout even after controlling for party system polarization.

 Results merit closer inspection of the estimated models.

+## 05/01/2019

+Added new lsvergl data.
+Data now includes information on PEC type, joint program and incumbency status.
+Also, voting percentages for incumbent PECs vs. others has been added.
+First results hint to mobilizing effect of non-incumbent PECs, i.e. coordinated opposition establishes a clearly identifiable alternative to the government.
+This hint merits further investigation.